 If you only take a look at the length of its run — two seasons — it would appear that Mary Hartman, Mary Hartman is one of Lear's lesser works.
-But on closer examination, you'll see that the show was an incredible feat of achievement, as the soap-opera parody that ran five times a week throughout its two years, amassing 325 episodes in that span.
-With Louise Lasser as its titular star, the sitcom followed as she had to hilariously cope with the bizarre events unfolding around her in a small Ohio town.
+But on closer examination, you'll see that the show was an incredible feat of achievement, as the soap-opera parody ran five times a week throughout its two years, amassing 325 episodes in that span.
+With Louise Lasser as its titular star, the sitcom saw her hilariously cope with the bizarre events unfolding around her in a small Ohio town.

-- Where to watch: not available online; complete series on DVD available to buy on Prime Video (opens in new tab)
+How to watch Mary Hartman, Mary Hartman: not available online; complete series on DVD available to buy on Prime Video

 8. One Day at a Time